-TAMWU aims to join the largest cultural workers union in Washington, AFSCME Council 28/WFSE, and the largest in the nation, AFSCME.
-AFSCME represents over 10,000 museum workers at 91 cultural institutions in the public and private sector.
+TAMWU now joins the largest cultural workers union in Washington, AFSCME Council 28/WFSE, and the largest in the nation, AFSCME, which represents 10,000 museum workers at 91 cultural institutions in the public and private sector.

-If workers vote in their union, TAMWU will include Visitors Services Representatives, a frontline division of staff that is the most diverse segment of the workforce and among the lowest paid, despite the museum’s early attempt to exclude them from the bargaining unit.
+The campaign to unionize Tacoma Art Museum campaign was notable in its broad scope and its focus on equity and diversity.
+TAMWU includes Visitors Services Representatives, the most diverse segment of the workforce and among the lowest paid, despite the museum’s early attempt to exclude them.

 TAMWU is grateful to the TAM Board for recognizing their union.
 With this recognition, they hope to collaborate and bargain for working conditions that ensures the museum thrives through an empowered workforce.

 AFSCME represents more cultural workers than any other union, including 10,000 museum workers at 91 cultural institutions in the public and private sector, and more than 25,000 library workers at 275 public and private libraries.